Key Google Analytics metrics to track your SEO success

 A nice to have and easy to understand overview graph showing how the website’s organic traffic compares to all the other traffic.

 This is essentially a more detailed comparison of how the traffic channels are performing in terms of generating website sessions, bringing new users and delivering relevant content.

 All Referrals and Social Referrals

 Referrals show the traffic that reached the website by clicking on a backlink somewhere on another site.
 It’s always good to know what role social sites are playing - and social referrals give exactly that.

 There is one reason why we have included this metric in the SEO report.
-Backlinks play a big role in building reputation for Google Search Engine.
-More backlinks mean higher place in SERPs (Search Engine Results Pages), better keyword ranking, thus resulting in more organic traffic.
+Backlinks play a big role in building a reputation for Google Search Engine.
+More backlinks mean a higher place in SERPs (Search Engine Results Pages), better keyword ranking, thus resulting in more organic traffic.

 What do people do on my website?

 A list of most viewed pages on the website in terms of pageviews they received.
 The perfect stat to help determine where the most popular content on the website is located.